School immersion in Newfoundland | 12-18 years old | 1 semester to 1 academic year

 Full medical coverage is included in our fees.

-Semester: September to January or February to June
+Semester: From early September to late January or from early February to late June

 Includes all taxes, registration fees, classes, room and board